ejdb00/qjmp/README.md

 # cs244 qjump

-First bring up an instance of our public AMI: cs244-16-qjump
+First bring up an instance of our public AMI: cs244-16-qjump -- We used a C4.2xlarge instance

 0. cd pa3/experiment
 1. git pull origin master